DREP [old] Trading 31.3% Lower This Week (DREP)

-DREP [old] (CURRENCY:DREP) traded down 19.5% against the US dollar during the 24 hour period ending at 15:00 PM E.T. on May 18th.
-One DREP [old] coin can now be purchased for about $1.96 or 0.00003399 BTC on popular exchanges.
-DREP [old] has a market cap of $6.74 billion and approximately $27.57 million worth of DREP [old] was traded on exchanges in the last day.
-Over the last seven days, DREP [old] has traded down 31.3% against the US dollar.
+DREP [old] (CURRENCY:DREP) traded 19.5% lower against the US dollar during the 24-hour period ending at 10:00 AM Eastern on May 20th.
+DREP [old] has a market cap of $6.74 billion and approximately $27.57 million worth of DREP [old] was traded on exchanges in the last 24 hours.
+During the last week, DREP [old] has traded down 31.3% against the US dollar.
+One DREP [old] coin can now be purchased for approximately $1.96 or 0.00003399 BTC on exchanges.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.